kirontoo/rxkiro/README.md

 #### Setting Up Your Database

 The bot currently only uses the `Commands` table to look for commands.
-The bot will first check for default commands that's been hard coded into the bot.
+The bot will first check for default commands that's been hard coded.
 If that command is not found, then it will check the database for the correct command.